Fulori Nabura

 Fulori Nabura is a Fijian rugby union player.

 Biography

 Nabura was named in the Fijiana squad for the 2022 Oceania Championship in New Zealand.
 She scored a try in the record 152–0 match against Papua New Guinea.
 She was named as a reserve in the test against Tonga and was in the starting lineup for the game against Samoa.

+Nabura was named in the starting line up for the test against Papua New Guinea at the 2023 Oceania Rugby Women's Championship, she scored a try in her sides 77–0 victory in Gold Coast.